raspberrypi/documentation/remote-access/ssh/android.md

 Enter an `alias`, such as Raspberry Pi.
 Then enter the IP address under `hostname`.
 Fill in the `username` and `password` and hit the tick `✓` in the top right corner.

 If you do not know the IP address, type `hostname -I` in the command line on the Raspberry Pi.
 See [here](../ip-address.md) for more ways to find your IP address.
-The default login for Raspbian is `pi` with the password `raspberry`.
+The default login for Raspberry Pi OS is `pi` with the password `raspberry`.

 ## 2. Connect